redbadger/awesome-badger/stuartharris/full-stack-rust-1/README.md

 ## The architecture

-This is a rough diagram of the setup (drawn in the excellent [excalidraw][excalidraw], where all the orange boxes are either fully, or partially (in the case of the gateway), written in Rust:
+This is a rough diagram of the setup (drawn in the excellent [excalidraw][excalidraw]), where all the orange boxes are either fully, or partially (in the case of the gateway), written in Rust:

 ![architecture](./architecture.svg)

 The browser runs the TODO client, which is compiled to WASM.
 The Envoy filter is also compiled to wasm and injected (by Istio) into either the ingress gateway or the relevant sidecar (either approach is sound).
 The GraphQL API and the Web server are lightweight and fast.
-Locally, round trips through the API release build and the database take roughly a millisecond.
+On my laptop, round trips through a release build of the API and a PostgreSQL database, take roughly a millisecond!

 ## The crates